-The verses were written with the intention that they would be sung by a trained singer and so are challenging in both their range and setting.
-But many congregations have developed such a strong emotional connection to the song that the manage to sing it all, despite the challenges.
-It is not universally popular, however, and many classically-trained musicians dislike it intensely: some regard it as the late 20th century equivalent of Bring Flowers of the Rarest or To Jesus All Hearts Burning.
+The verses were intended to be sung by a trained singer and are challenging in their range and setting.
+But many congregations have developed such a strong connection to the song that they manage to sing it anyway.
+Many classically-trained musicians dislike it intensely: some regard it as the late 20th century equivalent of Bring Flowers of the Rarest or To Jesus All Hearts Burning.

-A Spanish-language translation, En Sus Alas, is also now published.
+A Spanish-language translation, En Sus Alas, has also been published.

-The tune, also composed by Joncas, has a 4/4 time signature, and was originally published in the key of D. The first few notes of the verse are c B C BB AGFGA.
+The tune, also composed by Joncas, has a 4/4 time signature.
+In the key of D. The first few notes of the verse are c B C BB AGFGA.

 Downloads